vonalven/vonalven.github.io/index.md

 %}

-As a first approach, the analysis concentrated on understanding the parameters that influence the most the success of an AirBnb listing in Amsterdam.
-Focusing on Amsterdam only allowed us to strategically build an efficient framework that would later be applied to other cities, as we hypothesise that some parmeters may have location- dependant importances.
+As a first approach, the analysis aimed at understanding the parameters that influence the most the success of an AirBnb listing in Amsterdam.
+Focusing on Amsterdam only allowed us to strategically build an efficient framework that would later be applied to other cities, as we hypothesise that some parameters may have location-dependent importances.
  This city was selected as a reference to develop the analysis workflow as it ranks [_25_][25] in the most visited cities worldwide, and lies in the [_top 10_][top 10] most visited european destinations.
 The elevated touristic flux, concurrent with the decent amount of AirBnb listings contained in this city's dataset motivated this choice.

-Working with this single city, a highly efficient and generalized framework to was constructed, reducing the computational cost in comparison to building it with the worldwide dataset.
+Working with this single city, a highly efficient and generalized framework was constructed, reducing the computational cost in comparison to building it with the worldwide dataset.

-Based on the age, interest, financial means, country of origin and so on, the appeal for a given listing may be very different.
+Based on age, interest, financial means, country of origin and so on, the appeal for a given listing may be very different.
 Though there might be a high level of variability in the data, we still expect to manage to identify certain trends in terms of which features contribute most to which success metric.
 It is most likely for anyone who has ever gone on a touristic trip to develop preferences in terms of housing to some extent, whether for the price range, the distance to touristics attractions and transportations or the type of accommodation.
 While most of this information is present in the [_Inside Airbnb_][Inside Airbnb] dataset, it lacks any clear reference to the proximity to public transportation!
-For this reason, we integrate supplementary data with the open-source [_citilines_][citilines] database.
+For this reason, we integrated supplementary data with the open-source [_citilines_][citilines] database.
-As not all the corresponding cities are available in this database, we reduce our initial dataset to contain only cities for which the public transportations data is available.
+As not all the corresponding cities are available in this database, we reduced our initial dataset to contain only cities for which the public transportations data is available.

 Before diving any further into the analysis, we will shortly describe the implemented Machine Learning approaches that were used.
 We selected Random Forest (RF) models because of their high capacity in generating high-performance and computationally efficient models.
-Normalisation as well as hyperparameter tuning and multiple performance assessment methods were considered.
+Standardisation as well as hyperparameter tuning and multiple performance assessment methods were considered.
 Machine Learning was also applied for the natural language analysis of comments guests left to listings they stayed in.